lischilpp/ochiba-js/README.md

 ### Other new features
 - [ ] Add support for stopping and re-playing animations
 - [ ] Add support for custom order functions (instead of passing things like "mid-out" a custom function can be passed)
-- [ ] Clearly state in documentation which features can be exported to CSS and which not
 ### Improve demos
 - [ ] Add syntax highlighting to demo page code, e.g. using prismjs
 - [ ] Add GUI with dropdown menus to demo page (e.g. between code editor and load-demos list)